bananensplit/whatsapp-chat-analysis/README.md

 ## Build

-To build this project you need to have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed.
+To build this project on your own you need to have [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) installed.
 Once you have installed these you can build the project by running the following commands in your terminal.

 ```bash
 git pull https://github.com/bananensplit/whatsapp-chat-analysis.git